ADK0010/Audit-Portfolio/README.md

 # Angry_Mustache_Man Smart Contract Security Public Contests.
-This repo holds a selection of recent Smart Contract Security Contests I've done that can be shared publicly.
+This repo holds a selection of recent Smart Contract Security Findings I've made that can be shared publicly.
+## Contests

 | Protocol                                   | Info | My/Our Findings|Team/Solo |
 |--------------------------------------------| ---- |-----------------------------------------------|-----------------|